topherhunt/reassembling-the-line/README.md

 # EducateYour

+## TODO

+- I've migrated the app to Phoenix 1.3, but don't yet use Contexts to encapsulate schemas; I'm accessing the schemas directly, which feels like a code smell.
+Ideally in controllers and controller tests, I'd be able to use the context module as persistence boundary, and not need to import `Ecto.Query` and `Repo` in most cases.
+- I suspect I don't need factories; I can just set up Contexts with `create_*` functions.

 ## Setting up the dev environment

   * Ensure Erlang, Kiex, Elixir (version in `mix.exs`), and Node are installed